instana/branch-updater/src/pullRequestDescription.md

 # Note

+ - Please do **not** try to resolve the conflicts via GitHub.
+This will result in unintended merges in the opposite direction.
+Resolve conflicts on your local machine.
-Please do **not** rebase/squash merge these changes.
+ - Please do **not** rebase/squash merge these changes.
 This would rewrite history and make the life of your fellow collaborators harder.
 Thank you for adhering to our etiquette ❤️.